LapisLiozuli/Transcripts-of-QuiltMC-Dev-Meeting/TranscriptQDM_20211211.md

 **CheaterCodes**: Alright, thanks for that.
 Next up, our most super of coders has appeared.

 **SuperCoder79**: Hello.
-Yes, so for the QuiltFlower 1.0 thing, I think at this point we've kind of reached the point where we've implemented all the modern Java fetrs, so we're just going to fix bugs, improve like local variables, generics.
+Yes, so for the QuiltFlower 1.0 thing, I think at this point we've kind of reached the point where we've implemented all the modern Java features, so we're just going to fix bugs, improve like local variables, generics.
 And my eventual goal is to basically make it recompile, and after that, make it recompile into a perfect match of the binary.
 Which is a lofty goal.
 But I think with some effort, we could probably get there in a bit.

 **CheaterCodes**: Alright, cool.
 Maybe for completion, because we forgot that before, maybe read out the questions if it's not- I mean, this wasn't really a question, so it's fine.
 But the next 2 questions, we could read them out as well.
 So, let's take this one by **Kitchura**, I think.
 "What advantages does a modder gain when using Quilt instead of Forge/Fabric library?"
 Now we assume this is talking specifically about QSL.
 And **LambdAurora** is going to talk about this.